blueprint-gen

 The blueprint is a high-level plan of a Lean project, consisting of a series of nodes (theorems and definitions) and the dependency relations between them.
 The purpose of blueprint-gen is to make it easier to write the blueprint by generating blueprint data directly from Lean.

-tag.
-They are exported to LaTeX, which you may then put in the blueprint.
+Start by annotating definitions and theorems in Lean with the @[blueprint] tag.
+They will then be exported to LaTeX, which you may then put in the blueprint.

 This tool is built to complement leanblueprint and its structure is inspired by doc-gen4.
 The idea is inspired by leanblueprint-extract.